darshanpv/Azure-Quick-Start-Resources/Streaming_pipeline_using_pyspark/README.md

 You can run the notebook and see the real time events being processed.

-[IMPORTANT] To be able to run the notebooks, you need to create a dimension table in Databricks.
+[IMPORTANT] To be able to run the notebooks, you need to create a `insurance_types` dimension table in Databricks.
 1. Create the database `events_db`
 2. Create a table `insurance_types` with following data

 ![](images/dim_table.png)